kscott94/bioinformatics_bootcamp/python_module/python_exercises.md

 # Useful concepts for intermediate python

 ### list comprehension
-* Efficeint way to write code for iterating through and manipulating lists and strings
+* Efficient way to write code for iterating through and manipulating lists and strings
 * It is less verbose (and therefore faster to write) than traditional for-loops, but accomplishes the same goal.
 List comprehension is a good way to take your code to the next level.
 * tutorial 1: https://www.youtube.com/watch?v=3dt4OGnU5sM
 * tutorial 2: https://www.youtube.com/watch?v=SNq4C988FjU  #note: don't worry about the lambda functions yet